Every employer is legally obliged to tell employees how they'll deal with grievances, and sharing a written policy is the best way to do this.

 You should then notify the employee of the decision, and explain how you've come to it.

-Generally, appeal hearings should be officiated by a different manager than the one who heard the first hearing.
+Generally speaking, appeal hearings should be held by a different manager than the one who heard the first hearing.

 Once you’ve made a decision at appeal, this should be shared with the employee in writing, and it should be explained that this is final.